RinthLabs/SolderSidekick/README.md

 ## 🏪 Get a Kit (Save Time and Hassle!)

-While Solder Sidekick is open-source, sourcing the parts and machining the custom soldering iron tips can be difficult.
+While Solder Sidekick™ is open-source, sourcing the parts and machining the custom soldering iron tips can be difficult.

 **Buying a full kit from our Shopify store** makes your life much easier:
 - ✅ All hardware parts included (except Ender-3)